mroberge/hydrofunctions/docs/installation.rst

 If you want to install Jupyter notebooks at the same time that you install hydrofunctions, or if you want to use Python 2 and 3 at the same time, or if you had problems when you tried the Easy Install instructions above... then `Download and install Anaconda <https://www.continuum.io/downloads>`_.

 Choose the version of Anaconda that is right for your operating system.
-I advise using Python 3.4 or higher.
+I advise using the latest version of Python 3.

 Once you have Anaconda installed, much of the following will be done from the command line.
-For Windows users, use cmd.exe to do this instead of PowerShell, which I've found has a strange interaction with conda.
+Anaconda will install a shortcut called 'Anaconda Prompt'.
+Use this.

 Easy Anaconda Install